vegaprotocol/specs/protocol/0002-settlement.md

 1. The product's [trading terminated trigger is hit](./0016-product-builtin-future.md#41-termination-of-trading)
 1. The market's status is set to [TRADING TERMINATED](./0043-market-lifecycle.md) and accepts no trading but retains the positions and margin balances that were in place after processing the trading terminated trigger.
 No margin recalculations or mark-to-market settlement occurs.
 No uncrossing of the auction.

-Example 2 follows the remaining path described in Example 1.
+Example 2 follows the remaining path (from the TRADING TERMINATED step) described in Example 1.

 ### Collateral movements

 For settlement at expiry scenarios, transfers should attempt to access
-1. the trader's margin account for the Market,
+1. the trader's margin account for the market,
-1. the trader's general collateral account for that asset
+1. the trader's general collateral account for that asset,
 1. the insurance pool.